Fast loader: Floppy disks

+Commercial

 Various software companies released fast loaders for the C64, usually in cartridge form.
 In the United States, probably the most popular such cartridge was the Epyx FastLoad.
 Most fast loader cartridges also incorporated other features to increase ease of use.
 An on-board implementation of Commodore's DOS Wedge was included in most fast loader cartridges.
 Machine language monitors, disk editors, and various convenience commands for Commodore BASIC were also common additions.
 Some fast loader cartridges were very sophisticated, incorporating a reset button, "freeze" capabilities, and a simple onboard GUI.
 The Final Cartridge III was perhaps the most successful of this genre.
 A few commercial fast loaders, most notably CMD's JiffyDOS, were not cartridge-driven but instead replaced the KERNAL ROM in the C64 and the DOS ROM in the 1541.
 While these were more difficult to install, they offered greatly increased compatibility, being almost invisible to software running on the machine.

 The cartridge, Action Replay MK6 RAM loader loads a 202 block program in around 9 seconds.
 Its Warp loader is 25 times faster, but programs can only be loaded with a loader saved to disk when the cartridge is not present.

 Whereas the ARMK6 fastloader was compatible with most software, The Final Cartridge III was known to crash often, so programs had to be loaded in normal C64 mode, deactivating the cartridge, making it more or less useless.

 Many commercial programs for the C64, especially games, contained their own fast-loading routines on the distribution media.
 The user would load a small "stub" program from the disk with the standard slow routines, which would then install faster transfer routines in both the computer and the drive before proceeding to load the rest of the program at high speed.
 This way, the user benefited from the fast loader without having to buy or know about a dedicated fast-loader product.